-Bed sores (also known as pressure sores, pressure ulcers, and decubitus ulcers) are common ailments for nursing home residents, but that doesn’t mean that they aren’t serious or preventable.
+Bed sores (also known as pressure sores, pressure ulcers, and decubitus ulcers) are preventable ailments for nursing home residents in most cases.
+Even though they are preventable, they can be serious or even deadly preventable.
 Pressure sores and bed sores are different terms to describe the same problem – the formation of a wound (usually on the hips, coccyx or sacrum) as a result prolonged pressure.
 Bed sores can develop while the resident is lying in bed, sitting in a wheelchair or being otherwise immobile.
 Bed sores can be exacerbated by friction or excessive moisture on the skin.
 Once a bed sore develops, it can be very painful, can take months to heal (if they heal at all) and can complicate existing health problems.
 Essentially, a bed sore is an open wound that, at its worst, extends all the way down to the bone, creating an easy pathway for infections that can lead to a resident’s death.

 What Causes Bed Sores?

 Simply stated, bed sores develop on the bony prominences of the body when there is continuous pressure on that area.
 Areas most at risk for pressure sores include the coccyx, hips, and heels, although other areas with unrelieved pressure are at risk as well.
 Immobile nursing home residents will likely develop bed sores if those charged with their care do not take consistent measures to reposition the resident and relieve the continuous pressure.